-Graduate-level courses in cybersecurity subjects are 6 credit hours each and are offered in a fourterm calendar.
-On-site/hybrid and online classes are 11 weeks in length.
+Graduate-level courses in acquisition, cybersecurity, and business administration subjects are 6 credit hours each and are offered in a four-term calendar.
+Online classes are 11 weeks in length.

-Graduate-level courses in information technology and management subjects are 3 credit hours each and are offered in a three-term calendar, with five sessions throughout the year.
+Graduate-level courses in healthcare, information technology, and management subjects are 3 credit hours each and are offered in a three-term calendar, with five sessions throughout the year.
 On-site/ hybrid classes are eight weeks in length and online classes are 12 weeks in length.